-- 2.3.
-The RDS recognises that Northern Ireland requires a robust and sustainable energy infrastructure.
+- 2.3 The RDS recognises that Northern Ireland requires a robust and sustainable energy infrastructure.
 The Local Development Plan will have to balance potential impacts of renewable energy technology against the benefits from a secure energy supply, as well as the potential for improved air quality and sufficient energy generation capacity for industry and transportation.
-The RDS policy is to: - 2.4.
-Deliver a sustainable and secure energy supply (RG5): - Increase the contribution that renewable energy can make to the overall energy mix.
-There will need to be a significant increase in all types of renewable electricity installations and renewable heat installations, including a wide range of renewable resources for electricity generation both onshore and offshore to meet the Regions needs. - Strengthen the grid.
+The RDS policy is to: - 2.4 Deliver a sustainable and secure energy supply (RG5): - Increase the contribution that renewable energy can make to the overall energy mix.
+There will need to be a significant increase in all types of renewable electricity installations and renewable heat installations, including a wide range of renewable resources for electricity generation both onshore and offshore to meet the Region's needs. - Strengthen the grid.
 With an increasing number of renewable electricity installations as well as increasing numbers of renewable heat installations we will need to strengthen the grid.
 It will be necessary to integrate heat and electricity infrastructure (e.g. district heating networks and new electricity grid) alongside new road infrastructure development at the planning stage.
 If electric transport becomes more widespread, there will need to be a reliable recharging network.
 It also means increasing electricity interconnection capacity to strengthen the linkages between transmission and distribution networks. - Develop "Smart Grid" Initiatives.
-This will improve the responsiveness of the electricity grid to facilitate new forms of renewable generation, to improve reliability, productivity, and energy efficiency and empower customers to make a more informed choice in relation to their energy usage. - 2.5.
-RG9: Reduce our carbon footprint and facilitate mitigation and adaptation to climate change whilst improving air quality. - 2.6.
-One of the aims within the environmental strand of the RDS, within RG9 is to 'increase the use of renewable energies'.
+This will improve the responsiveness of the electricity grid to facilitate new forms of renewable generation, to improve reliability, productivity, and energy efficiency and empower customers to make a more informed choice in relation to their energy usage. - 2.5 RG9: Reduce our carbon footprint and facilitate mitigation and adaptation to climate change whilst improving air quality. - 2.6 One of the aims within the environmental strand of the RDS, within RG9 is to 'increase the use of renewable energies'.
 The Strategic Energy Framework for Northern Ireland 2010 sets a target of 40% of electricity consumption from renewable sources by 2020.
-2 In 2014 the target achieved by the region was 19.5% according to figures published by DETI.
-3 - 2.7.
-Development consisting of infrastructure to provide renewable energy will be the subject of a Strategic Environmental Assessment or an Environmental Impact Assessment and measure up the impacts on environment against the sustainable benefits it carries.
+In March 2018 the target achieved by the region was 35.2%, according to figures published in the Department for the Economy's Electricity Consumption and Renewable Generation in Northern Ireland report.